 You can disable NetBIOS for the specific network adapter through the registry as well.
 Each network adapter has a separate registry key under HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\NetBT\Parameters\Interfaces containing its TCPIP_GUID.

-To disable NetBIOS for the specific adapter, go to its reg key and change the value of NetbiosOptions parameter to 2 (it is 0 by default).
+To disable NetBIOS for a specific network adapter, go to its registry key and change the value of the NetbiosOptions parameter to 2 (it is 0 by default).

 - Run the